davydog187/code_beam_presentation/presentation.md

 ---
 # Let's :hot_pepper: it up with some Markdown
 ---
-# Expose a function to render markdown in templates
+# Expose a function to render Markdown in templates
 ```elixir
 defmodule Blog.Web.PostView do
   use Blog.Web, :view